 Suboxone is an effective tool in the treatment of addiction.
 Medication-assisted treatment (MAT) programs use Suboxone to both alleviate withdrawal symptoms and drug cravings and to discourage drug misuse.
 Doctors must meet certain qualifications before they are able to prescribe and prescribe Suboxone.

 This page will provide information about Suboxone, who can prescribe the medication and discuss addiction treatment that incorporates its use, and review tips for finding a Suboxone doctor.

 Despite the negative impact that opioid addiction can have on individuals’ lives, many people are hesitant to quit due to their fear of a painful withdrawal and the distressing cravings that may follow.
 Medications augment behavioral therapy and other rehab supports to provide comprehensive substance use treatment.1

-In the 1960s, methadone began being utilized as part of MAT, as it reduced withdrawal symptoms and, via its pronounced cross-tolerance development, blocked some of the euphoric “high” that would potentially be experienced with additional opioid misuse (thus decreasing the likelihood of continued drug use behavior and providing a break in the compulsive cycle of addiction.)2 While this method proved effective, it became somewhat prohibitive a few years later when new laws went into effect that required individuals to be in an opioid treatment program (OTP) to receive this type of treatment.2
+In the 1960s, methadone began being utilized as a part of MAT, as it reduced withdrawal symptoms and, via its pronounced cross-tolerance development, blocked some of the euphoric “high” that would potentially be experienced with additional opioid misuse (thus decreasing the likelihood of continued drug use behavior and providing a break in the compulsive cycle of addiction.)2 While this method proved effective, it became somewhat prohibitive a few years later when new laws went into effect that required individuals to be in an opioid treatment program (OTP) to receive this type of treatment.2

 Is Suboxone Legal?